Skatteetaten/aurora/docs/frontpage/observe.md

 ## Observe what is running

-How do you know that an application running in your cluster is behaving correctly?
-The AuroraAPI helps with this in that it scrapes all applications in the cluster.
-The process gathers up data from the masterApi as well as from the [managementInterface](aurora#managementInterface).
-This data is analysed in order to calculate an [AuroraStatus](aurora#auroraStatus) that is exposed to Prometheus and as a part of the AuroraAPI.

-It can then be used to create alerts in Prometheus along with rate of errors, log errors and 95% percentile responsetimes as an example.
+We augment the application status data that OpenShift already keeps by regularly inspecting the master API and the management interface (part of our runtime contract) of the applications.
+The extra status data collected is compiled into a separate status value called [AuroraStatus](/documentation/openshift/#application-monitoring).
+This allow us, among other things, to create custom wallboards, alert integrations, rate of errors and 95% percentile response times.